TimS-ml/My-Algo/Note.md

 list.sort() is your friend
 time complexity for num.sort(): O(NlongN)

 # Two pointers
 If we find that as the first element increases, the second element decreases, then we can use the two pointers to reduce the time complexity (from N^2 to N for example, it will be one loop less)

+# Backtracking vs DFS:
+I would say, DFS is the special form of backtracking; backtracking is the general form of DFS.
+Usually, a depth-first-search is a way of iterating through an actual graph/tree structure looking for a value, whereas backtracking is iterating through a problem space looking for a solution.
+Backtracking is a more general algorithm that doesn't necessarily even relate to trees.